 - They Do Not have Body Odor

 Dogs always have a very distinct odor to them that can turn nasty when wet.
 The Basenji, on the other hand, does not emit that characteristic dog odor.
 It is a trait that it shares with the Australian Dingo.
 This is welcome news for potential pet parents who dislike having to smell their dogs.
+Head over to our review of pet odor neutralizer for more alternatives.

 - Fastidious Groomers like Cats